Harry Benson’s epochal portraits and incisive photojournalism

 have made him one of the most celebrated photographers of the 20th century.
 Growing up in Scotland during World War II, Benson sought refuge and dreamed of another life though the lens of a camera.
 His images of celebrities, politicians, and monarchs

 capture the zeitgeist as well as the spark of unique personalities.
-TASCHEN titles featuring Benson’s work include a publication dedicated to her majesty
+TASCHEN titles featuring Benson’s work include a publication dedicated to her majesty, Queen Elizabeth II

 and an incredible book which collects together his photographs of The Beatles.

-Benson raised to fame after being assigned to travel with The Beatles
+Benson rose to fame after being assigned to travel with The Beatles

 on a journey to France and their first trip to America in 1964.
 In signature black and white photography, Benson took one of the most iconic shots